mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 >“These are often breathtakingly naïve attempts to capture a complex citation record with a single number.
 Indeed, the primary advantage of these new indices… is that the indices discard almost all the detail of citation records, and this makes it possible to rank any two scientists.
 Even simple examples, however, show that the discarded information is needed to understand a research record.”
 (Adler *et al.* 2009)

-Notes:
+Despite the complexity of citation records, simple, single-number metrics comprise the majority of commonly referenced article-level metrics.
+Thought, this mirrors the wide array of single-number journal-level metrics available.
+Perhaps this focus on lone-value quantification is a consequence of having electronic indices of research publications that make such quantification simple.

-<a name="footnote">&dagger;</a> &ndash; See, for example, [scholar.google.com/citations?user=ZhuI0gwAAAAJ](https://scholar.google.com/citations?user=ZhuI0gwAAAAJ).
+Presumably, using data sources not so readily reduced to a single number would produce a more complex measure of a researcher's work.
+Such measures are classed as “alternative metrics,” a.k.a. “altmetrics”, and are described next.

-#### Altmetrics
+### Altmetrics

-Though not a bibliometric method, altmetrics have been used to perform similar analyses as have the bibliometric methods already discussed, so they should be included here.
+Though technically not a bibliometric method, altmetrics have been used to perform analyses similar to the bibliometric methods already discussed, so they are included here.

 Altmetrics use data available on the web such as “usage data analysis (download and view counts); web citation, and link analyses” (Zahedi *et al.* 2014) are used to supplement and improve upon citation-based metrics for measuring the impact of science and research.
 Using information made available via the web, altmetrics can go beyond the journal articles and books included in citation-based metrics and include “other outputs such as datasets, software, slides, blog posts, etc.” (Zahedi *et al.* 2014).